Woodside Hotel, Kenilworth: Early residents

-Before 1873 Woodside was called “Glass House” and belonged to William Hitchcock (1790-1873), a wealthy landowner from Leamington Spa.
-He owned the Glass House Estate from 1857 so it is possible that he built Woodside at about that time.
+Before 1873 Woodside was called "Glass House" and belonged to William Hitchcock (1790–1873), a wealthy landowner from Leamington Spa.
+He owned the Glass House Estate from 1857, so it is possible that he built Woodside at about that time.

 William Hitchcock was born at Hinton House in Woodford Halse in 1790.
-His father George Hitchcock (1756-1836) owned many properties in this area and in Horley, Oxfordshire.
+His father, George Hitchcock (1756–1836), owned many properties in this area and in Horley, Oxfordshire.
 William never married and lived for some time in Banbury.
-However the 1861 Census shows that by that year he had moved to Portland Place in Leamington Spa.
+However, the 1861 census shows that by that year he had moved to Portland Place in Leamington Spa.

-From 1868 until 1873 Albert Jepson the father of the writer Edgar Jepson was the tenant of “Glass House”.
-William advertised the 31 acre property for sale in 1872 and when he died in 1873 it was advertised again by his heirs.
+From 1868 until 1873, Albert Jepson, the father of the writer Edgar Jepson, was the tenant of "Glass House".
+William advertised the 31-acre property for sale in 1872, and when he died in 1873 it was advertised again by his heirs.

-William Sands Cox (1802-1875) bought the property in 1873.
+William Sands Cox (1802–1875) bought the property in 1873.
 He was a notable surgeon from Birmingham.
 He became famous because he founded a prominent medical school and later established a hospital.
-He did not wed Isabella Lichfield (1812-1885)until 1866 when he was 64 years old.
-However he seems to have courted her for a very long time as a love letter exists from 1830.
+He did not wed Isabella Lichfield (1812–1885) until 1866, when he was 64 years old.
+However, he seems to have courted her for a very long time as a love letter exists from 1830.
 The couple moved into the house in about 1873 and renamed it Woodside.
-However it was still occasionally called “Glass House”.
+However, it was still occasionally called "Glass House".
 He died in 1875 and left the property to Isabella.
 She remained there until her death in 1885.
-Her nephew William Matthews was the heir and he advertised it for sale in the same year.
+Her nephew William Matthews was the heir, and he advertised it for sale in the same year.

-It was bought by James Randles (1836-1901) in February 1886.
-He was a merchant from Natal, South Africa who had recently returned after 25 years.
-His wife was Mary Heighway, daughter of James Heighway an accountant of Church Streeton.
-In 1888 they returned to Natal where he died in 1901.
+It was bought by James Randles (1836–1901) in February 1886.
+He was a merchant from Natal, South Africa, who had recently returned after 25 years.
+His wife was Mary Heighway, daughter of James Heighway, an accountant of Church Streeton.
+In 1888 they returned to Natal, where he died in 1901.
 The house was bought by the Reverend Henry Cunliffe.

-Reverend Henry Cunliffe (1826-1894) was the third son of Sir Robert Henry Cunliffe, 4th Baronet, of Acton Park.
-From 1852 until 1884 he was the Vicar of Shifnal.
+Reverend Henry Cunliffe (1826–1894) was the third son of Sir Robert Henry Cunliffe, 4th Baronet, of Acton Park.
+From 1852 until 1884 he was the Vicar of Shifnal, Shropshire.
 In 1853 he married Mary Augusta, only daughter of Sir James Milles Riddell, 2nd Baronet.
-She died in 1879 and he then married in 1887, Alexandrina Victoria Murray (1845-1911) 3rd and youngest daughter of Alexander Murray, 6th Earl of Dunmore.
+She died in 1879, and he then married in 1887 Alexandrina Victoria Murray (1845–1911), third and youngest daughter of Alexander Murray, 6th Earl of Dunmore.
 Shortly after their marriage the couple moved to Woodside.

-Lady Alexandrina Victoria Murray was a friend of the Royal family and in 1866 she was one of the bridesmaids of Princess Helena, the daughter of Queen Victoria.
-One of the Royal albums contains a picture of her dressed in her bridesmaid’s attire.
+Lady Alexandrina Victoria Murray was a friend of the royal family and in 1866 she was one of the bridesmaids of Princess Helena, the daughter of Queen Victoria.
+One of the royal albums contains a picture of her dressed in her bridesmaid's attire.
 This is shown.
 There is a portrait of the Royal Wedding by Christian Karl Magnussen which shows the bride and the bridesmaids which can be seen at this reference.
 In 1889 Henry sold Woodside to Albert Cay.